FusionAuth/charts/README.md

 with the new version number.

 However, the user can always override these by changing the `values.yaml` file to specify a certain FusionAuth release.

+### Versions

+The helm chart version will not directly track the version of FusionAuth.

+You can and should override the `image.tag` field in `values.yaml` to run your desired version of the FusionAuth application.